Agroecology and Environmental Science in Rural Morocco

 • Enjoying the region’s natural surroundings during days off.

 On your days off you will have the opportunity to enjoy a multitude of outdoor endeavors in the region of Zawiya Ahansal.
-Such activities include day hiking, trail running and world-class rock climbing in the Taghia Cirque (if you have previous skills and your own equipment).
-You will also have time to wander through the villages to take pictures, visit the local market and sketch.
-Essaouira is the windsurfing capital of Morocco and has a unique blend of Portuguese and Moroccan historic architecture.
-You will have the freedom to wander the medieval medina (ancient city) on your own and soak in the rich mosaic of culture and architecture.
+Such activities include day hiking, trail running and rock climbing (if you have previous skills and your own equipment).
+You will also have personal time to wander through the villages, take pictures, visit the local market and observe local life.

 Students will have the opportunity to engage in some of the following: